athenasaurav/intentless/README.md

 **4. Installing on Apple Silicon (M1)**

-M1 Macbooks require some extra depencies in order to install Haystack.
+M1 Macbooks require some extra depencies in order to install LilChirp.

 ```
 # some additional dependencies needed on m1 mac